vitaly-t/pg-promise/README.md

 When a value/property inside array/object is of type `object` (except for `null`, `Date` or `Buffer`), it is automatically serialized into JSON, the same as calling method `pgp.as.json()`, except the latter would convert anything to JSON.

-For the latest SQL formatting support see method [as.format]
+For the latest SQL formatting support see the API: methods [query] and [as.format].

 ### SQL Names